-Standard therapy of chronic hepatitis C
+Standard therapy for chronic hepatitis C

-Aim of antiviral therapies
+Goal of antiviral therapy

-The importance of an effective treatment against hepatitis C is reflected by the 130 million people that are chronically infected with the virus.
-Despite the implementation of blood-donor screening in the early 90s, there will be an anticipated increase of HCV-related cirrhosis, hepatic decompensation, and hepatocellular carcinoma (HCC) over the next 10-20 years (Davis 2003).
-The aim of antiviral therapy is the cure of hepatitis C by sustained elimination of the virus.
-Long-term benefits are the reduction of HCV-related morbidity and mortality (Veldt 2007).
-A sustained elimination of the virus control of the vi nation of HCV is achieved if the HCV RNA is negative 6 months after the end of treatment (a sustained virological response, SVR).
-Follow-up studies document that more than 99% of patients who achieve an SVR are also HCV RNA negative 5 years later and no signs of hepatitis have been documented (Manns 2008; McHutchison 2006; Swain 2007).
+The importance of an effective treatment against hepatitis C can be seen simply by the numbers - globally, there are approximately 130 million people chronically infected with the virus.
+Despite the implementation of blood-donor screening in the early '90s, there is still an anticipated increase of HCV-related cirrhosis, hepatic decompensation, and hepatocellular carcinoma (HCC) over the next decade (Davis 2009).
+The goal of antiviral therapy is to cure the hepatitis C via a sustained elimination of the virus.
+Long-term benefits will be the reduction of HCV-related morbidity and mortality (Veldt 2007).
+A sustained elimination of HCV is achieved if the HCV RNA remains negative six months after the end of treatment (a sustained virological response, SVR).
+Follow-up studies document that more than 99% of patients who achieve an SVR remain HCV RNA negative 5 years after the end of treatment and no signs of hepatitis have been documented (Manns 2008; Swain 2007).

-Several extrahepatic manifestations, such as cryoglobulinemia, non-Hodgkin's lymphoma, membranoproliferative glomerulonephritis or porphyria cutanea tarda, have been reported in the natural history of hepatitis C virus infection (HCV).
-Antiviral treatment may improve clinical symptoms even without achieving SVR.
-However, antiviral therapy may worsen extrahepatic manifestations (Mazzaro 2005; Missiani 1994; Pischke 2008; Zignego 2007).
+Several extrahepatic manifestations, such as cryoglobulinemia, non-Hodgkin lymphoma, membranoproliferative glomerulonephritis or porphyria cutanea tarda have been reported in the natural history of hepatitis C virus infection (HCV).
+Antiviral treatment may improve clinical symptoms even without achieving an SVR.
+On the other hand, antiviral therapy may worsen extrahepatic manifestations (Pischke 2008; Zignego 2007).

-Basic therapeutic concepts and treatment
+Basic therapeutic concepts and medication

-Before the identification of HCV as the infectious agent for non-A, non-B hepatitis (Choo 1989) it turned out that IFN led to a normalization of transaminases and an improvement in liver histology (Hoofnagle 1986).
-Due to the identification of HCV it became possible to measure the success of therapy as a long-lasting disappearance of HCV RNA from serum, the so-called sustained virological response (SVR).
-Since the mid-80s, the SVR rate has increased from 5-20% with IFN monotherapy and up to 40-50% with the combination of IFN and ribavirin (Manns 2001; McHutchison 1998; McHutchison 2002; Poynard 1998).
-The development of pegylated interferon alpha (PEG-IFN) added a new milestone to the treatment of chronic hepatitis C (Cornberg 2002).
-Two PEG-IFNs are available; PEG-IFN α-2b (PEG-IntronTM, Schering-Plough) and PEG-IFN α-2a (PEGASYSTM, Hofmann La-Roche).
-Pegylation of the IFN allows a once weekly administration due to an improved pharmacokinetic profile.
-PEG-IFN/ribavirin combination therapy improved the overall SVR to 54-63% (Fried 2002; Hadziyannis 2004; Manns 2001) (Table 3).
+Before the identification of HCV as the infectious agent for non-A, non-B hepatitis (Choo 1989) IFN led to a normalization of transaminases and an improvement of liver histology (Hoofnagle 1986).
+After the identification of HCV it became possible to measure success of therapy as a long-lasting disappearance of HCV RNA from serum, the SVR.
+Since then, SVR rates have increased from 5-20% with IFN monotherapy up to 40%-50% with the combination of IFN and ribavirin (Poynard 1998; McHutchinson 1998) (Figure 1).
+The development of pegylated interferon $\alpha$ (PEG-IFN) added a new milestone to the treatment of chronic hepatitis C. Two PEG-IFN are available; PEG-IFN $\alpha$ -2b (PEG-IntronTM, Schering-Plough) and PEG-IFN a-2a (PEGASYSTM, Hofmann La-Roche).
+Pegylation of the IFN allows once weekly administration due to an improved pharmacokinetic profile.
+PEG-IFN/ribavirin combination therapy improves the overall SVR to 54-63% (Manns 2001; Fried 2002; Hadziyannis 2004) (Figure 1, Table 2).